 For vocational or other nonacademic students enrolled in a full-time program at an accredited US institution

-Finally, beyond these study requirements, holders of this student visa are allowed to work off-campus at their place of employment while they attend school.
-With all these aspects considered, an US M1 student visa is certainly worth considering if you’re looking for an opportunity to learn and expand your career prospects within the United States.
+Beyond these study requirements, holders of this student visa are allowed to work off-campus at their place of employment while they attend school.
+With all these aspects considered, a US M1 student visa is certainly worth considering if you’re looking for an opportunity to learn and expand your career prospects within the United States.

 For highly skilled workers with a job offer from a US employer